DolbyUUU/awesome-economic-experiments/README.md

-# Teaching Materials on Experimental Economics and Economic Experiments
+# Lecture Slides on Experimental Economics and Economic Experiments

 This repository contains a collection of teaching slides and notes for understanding **experimental economics** and **economic experiments**.
 These materials are designed for **undergraduate** and **postgraduate level courses**, as well as for **researchers** and **students** in the fields of **economics**, **business**, and **social science**.
 They are suitable for both **teaching** and **self-study**.